Sunbury Downs Secondary College is committed to ensuring the wellbeing of students by providing a safe, respectful and caring environment.

 WHO WE ARE:

-Student Wellbeing Coordinator.
-Amanda supports the Student Services Wellbeing and Learning Support Teams, and works to promote school wide wellbeing initiatives, including working closely with students, families and carers.
-The coordinator works one on one with students as well as supporting community connections with outside services and agencies.
-The Student Wellbeing Coordinator works with the School Leadership to maintain wellbeing support and access for students requiring a range of supports.
+Nick supports the Student Services Wellbeing and Learning Support Teams, and works to promote school wide wellbeing initiatives, including working closely with students, families and carers.
+The Student Services Leader works one on one with students as well as supporting community connections with outside services and agencies.
+The Student Services Leader works with School Leadership to maintain wellbeing support and access for students requiring a range of supports.

-Angelo supports students with individual needs and provides engagement support within the school and wider community.
-The Chaplain is also available to families for wider support and works closely with the Student Services Wellbeing Coordinator and the Student Services Wellbeing Team.
+Nicky and Rob support students with individual needs and provides engagement support within the school and wider community.
+The Chaplains are also available to families for wider support and works closely with the Student Services Leader and the Student Services Wellbeing Team.

-Nick provides engagement support through one on one work with students.
-The Youth / Health Worker facilitates and supports programs that promote inclusion and engagement with the school.
+Chiara provides engagement support through one on one work with students.
+The Youth Worker facilitates and supports programs that promote inclusion and engagement with the school.
 They also participate in co-curricular activities to build positive relationships with students.

 The School Nurse is appointed to the school through the Department of Education.
 Michelle attends the College two days a week and provides support to the school with health promotion initiatives, programs and activities.
 Michelle works closely with community agencies facilitating their engagement and participation in the college with their ongoing support of students.

 The visiting Psychologist service provides specific support to students through one on one counselling.
-Lauren is a Youth Specialist psychologist with extensive experience working in schools with young people.
-Lauren supports students through psycho-education, mental health support and education, as well as providing support to students experiencing grief and loss, depression, anxiety, eating disorders and personality disorders.
-Students are able to access the Psychologist through direct referrals from Student Services Wellbeing Team.
+Students are able to access the Psychologist through direct referrals from Student Services Team.
 The student requires a Mental Health Care Plan and can access the psychologist through the Medicare rebate system at no cost to families.
-Lauren attends Sunbury Downs College on a Thursday.

 Dr Alison Bailey (GP)